LawXie/ML-Portfolio/README.md

- - This portfolio displays many graphs and model calculations.
+ - This portfolio showcase the graphs and models of my knowledge.

 ### Technologies
  - Python